rezaadle/movie-trailers-page/README.md

 # Movie Trailers Webpage
-A simple webpage test for publishing some movies information and link to thier trailers.
+A simple webpage test for publishing some movies information and link to their trailers.